MaxPaiPai/2021-Hurricane-Season/elsa/readme.md

 ### AMRClaw

 ## Observed Surge Data
-The observed gauge data for sea level at each location was de-tided using the `fetch_noaa_tide_data()` method and plotted against the predicted storm surge by GeoClaw.
+To compare simulation surge data by GeoClaw, we introduced the observed surge data using `clawpack.geoclaw.util.fetch_noaa_tide_data` along with each guage's station ID.
+When plotting the observed surge data, we explicitly deduct the tide amount from sea level at each location to make the data solely representing storm surge.

 ## Validation Result
 ### Station 1